 If you buy materials in January to create stock for February and have agreed 90 day payment terms this means you have to run 150 days without being paid.
-Most small businesses are not sufficiently funded to do this, so be careful what you wish for.
+Some small businesses are not sufficiently funded to do this, so be careful what you wish for.

 Selling to big companies can transform your business, but like most things in life that are worthwhile it’s usually not easy and doesn’t happen overnight, but it certainly can be worth it.